josegabrielguerrero26/CIT341project3/README.md

-# CSE341 Project2
+# CSE341 Project3
-Webapi project 2
+Webapi project 3- Recruiter app

-This is an API connected to a Mongo DB with two collections.
+This is an API connected to a Mongo DB with 3 collections.
-User collection and the vehicle collections.